Air Conditioner vs. Air Handler

 Does an Air Conditioner Use an Air Handler?

-Typically, an air conditioner [shares|uses|utilizes} the furnace’s blower motor, so no air handler is necessary.
-However, in weather where home heating is not something that is necessary, an air conditioner may be the lone HVAC equipment present.
-In this situation, the indoor air handler works in tandem with the outdoor unit, referred to as the condenser.
+Generally, an air conditioner utilizes the furnace’s blower motor, so no air handler is required.
+However, in weather where home heating is not required, an air conditioner may be the only HVAC equipment present.
+In this case, the indoor air handler works in tandem with the outdoor unit, called the condenser.

-In this setup, the AC unit’s air handler [blows|forces|pushes} indoor air [across|over|along the outside of} the evaporator coil, which absorbs heat and collects moisture, leaving the air handler to circulate cooled, dehumidified air back into the building through ductwork.
-Refrigerant lines attach the air handler to the outdoor condenser, enabling the heat transfer to the outside.
-This will permit the air conditioning to uphold a constant, comfy indoor temperature and humidity level.
+In this setup, the AC unit’s air handler blows indoor air over the evaporator coil, which absorbs heat and collects moisture, leaving the air handler to circulate cooled, dehumidified air back into the building via ductwork.
+Refrigerant lines connect the air handler to the outdoor condenser, assisting with the heat transfer to the outside.
+This enables air conditioning to maintain a constant, comfortable indoor temperature and humidity level.

 Does a Heat Pump Use an Air Handler?